LeonLiu368/snake-cv/README.md

+# CVified

+**Computer vision games in the browser.** Play with your face—no controllers, no backend.
+All camera and face processing runs locally via MediaPipe.

+## Games

-# SnakeCV
+### SnakeCV

-A browser-based snake game controlled by head direction using MediaPipe Face Landmarker.
-Play with your face or with the keyboard.
+Classic Snake controlled by your head.
+Move your face (or use the keyboard) to steer.
+Eat pellets, avoid walls and your own tail.

+- **Head steering** — Nose/face movement maps to direction; the view is mirrored so it feels natural.
+- **Keyboard** — Arrow keys or WASD work as full alternatives.
+- **Recalibrate** — Reset the head-tracking center if the snake drifts.
+- **Face toggle** — Turn head tracking on or off; keyboard still works when off.

+### Slither

+Continuous snake: grow by eating pellets, avoid other snakes and walls.
+Last snake standing wins.
+Bot opponents only for now.

+- **Head steering** — Same face-tracking as SnakeCV; sensitivity slider to tune responsiveness.
+- **Speed boost** — Open your mouth to trigger a short speed burst (with cooldown).
+- **Pre-game calibration** — A short countdown before each game so you can get your face in frame.
+- **Recalibrate** — Recenter head tracking anytime.
+- **Pause / Resume** — Pause the simulation without losing progress.

 ## Tech stack

-- **React** + **Vite** for the frontend
+- **React** + **Vite** — Frontend and build.
+- **React Router** — Landing page and game routes.
-- **MediaPipe Face Landmarker** for head/nose tracking in the browser
+- **MediaPipe Tasks Vision** — Face Landmarker runs in the browser (WebAssembly) for nose position, head angle, and mouth openness.
-- No backend: camera and face detection run entirely in the browser.
-No video or face data is sent to any server.
+- **No backend** — Camera and face data stay in your browser; nothing is recorded or sent to a server.

 ## Prerequisites

-- **Node.js** 18 or later
+- **Node.js** 18+
-- A modern browser with camera access and `getUserMedia` support (Chrome, Firefox, Safari, Edge)
+- A modern browser with camera access (Chrome, Firefox, Safari, Edge).
-- **HTTPS or localhost** is required for camera access (browsers block `getUserMedia` on plain HTTP except on localhost)
+- **HTTPS or localhost** — Browsers require a secure context for `getUserMedia`; plain HTTP is blocked except on localhost.

 ## Setup